 Interpersonal Level: Oppression experienced at the interpersonal level is often the easiest for people to see and articulate.
-The most common complaint I hear from youth with LGBTQ parents and guardians is that their friends' parents will not allow them to visit their home.
+The most common complaint I hear from youth with LGBTQ parents and guardians is that their friends' parents will not allow them to come over.
 Heterosexual parents often prohibit their children from playing with youth from LGBTQ families out of fear that exposure to family diversity will turn their children gay.
 Other parents believe the myth that all LGBTQ people, especially gay men, are child molesters.
 This irrational fear keeps youth from LGBTQ families isolated from their peers.
 The homophobia these youth encounter is often internalized, making them hesitant to invite friends over to play.
 This internalized homophobia further increases their isolation.

-"Without support, youth from LGBTQ families internalize the messages they hear and often believe there is something wrong with them, rather than with the society we live in.
+"Without support, youth from LGBTQ families internalize the messages they hear and often believe there is something wrong with them, rather than with the society in which we live.
 With support, however, youth from LGBTQ families become confident in who they and their families are."

-Group Level: Hateful words and phrases, such as "that's so gay," "faggot" and "dyke," hurt youth from LGBTQ families at a group level.
+Group Level: Hateful words and phrases, such as "that's so gay", "faggot" and "dyke," hurt youth from LGBTQ families at a group level.
 These words are degrading to their parents, themselves and all LGBTQ people.
 The term "that's so gay" is often seen as benign, but is extremely hurtful.
 In this context something is "gay" when it is bad or not hip.
 In contrast, phrases such as, "Are we straight?" translate as "Are we okay with each other?
 Are we good?"
 Equating "gay" with "bad" and "straight" with "good" reinforces societal inequality on the basis of sexual orientation.
-People from LGBTQ families live in a society that uses these phrases everyday.
+Seventy-five percent of students in the GLSEN study mentioned above reported hearing the expressions "that's so gay" or "you're so gay" in their schools.